 The Washington State Board of Education (SBE) envisions an education system where students are engaged in personalized education pathways that prepare them for civic engagement, careers, postsecondary education, and lifelong learning.
 The strategic plan also lays out a set of goals and priorities to realize this vision.
-View the strategic plan on SBE's new document management system: Simbli.
+View the 2019-2023 strategic plan.

 The 2019-2023 Strategic Plan contains six goals for the State Board of Education: